bGZo/soul/pages/BeautifulSoup.md

-mark:: A Python library for pulling data out of HTML and XML files icon:: 🐍 tags:: #[[Python Library]] created:: [[20230627]] title:: BeautifulSoup
+description:: A Python library for pulling data out of HTML and XML files icon:: 🐍 tags:: #[[Python Library]] created:: [[20230627]] title:: BeautifulSoup

 - ## Why
 - ## How
 - ## What